By: Beth O'Malley M.Ed.

 Imagine what would be important to you 10 or 20 years later in life.
-Including school papers, awards, copies of report cards, the birth certificate, locks of baby hair, baby teeth, and mementos increases a LifeBook's value.
-These volumes will fill in gaps, with words, art work, and photos, if available.
+Including school papers, awards, copies of report cards, birth certificates, locks of baby hair, baby teeth, and mementos increases a LifeBook's value.
+These volumes will fill in gaps with words, artwork, and photos, if available.
 Your words can create pictures if none are available.

 One foster parent recently lamented that with five foster children, one being medically involved, coupled with caring for an aging parent and her 150-pound dog, she didn’t always have the time to complete her children’s LifeBooks.
 It is a tall order.